deeksha-dhawan/Pizza-Outlet-Analysis-using-SQL/README.md

    - `pizza_id`: Unique identifier for each pizza (foreign key)
    - `quantity`: Quantity of the pizza ordered

-## CSV Files
-The dataset used in this project is available in the following CSV files located in the `data` folder:

-- [pizzas.csv](https://github.com/user-attachments/files/16040831/pizzas.csv): Contains information about the pizzas.
-- [pizza_types.csv](https://github.com/user-attachments/files/16040832/pizza_types.csv): Contains information about the different pizza types.
-- [orders.csv](https://github.com/user-attachments/files/16040833/orders.csv): Contains information about the orders.
-- [order_details.csv](https://github.com/user-attachments/files/16040837/order_details.csv): Contains details about the orders.

 ## Questions I Wanted To Answer From the Dataset: